Who can benefit from freezing sperm?

 Fertility treatment using frozen sperm has been proven just as successful as using fresh sperm samples.
 There have been no risks to suggest that children conceived from frozen sperm are anymore at risk to medical conditions or infections than children conceived traditionally.

 It is important that you discuss your fertility preservation queries and concerns with a medical professional.
 As treatment has become much more advanced in recent years, you should not miss out on the chance to start a family, if you wish to do so.
-For more information about freezing sperm or to discuss male infertility, click here to book a One-Stop Men’s Fertility appointment with Dr. Vinod Nargund
+For more information about freezing sperm or to discuss male infertility, click here to book an appointment with Dr. Vinod Nargund